 Although not French, Picasso is probably one of the most famous painters who lived in France.
-His museum in Paris has a great collection of his art where you can see all the style changes he went through.
-The museum was recently restored and although I liked its design more before, it’s still the best place to learn about Picasso and his art.
+His museum in Paris has a great collection of Picasso’s art, where you can see all the style changes he went through.
+The museum was recently restored, and it’s absolutely the best place to learn about Picasso and his art.

 #1 – Musée de l’Orangerie

 Address: Jardin Tuileries

 Musée de l’Orangerie is one of my all-time favourite museums.
 I’m trying to go there and sit among Monet’s Water Lilies each time I’m in Paris.